gruntwork-io/docs/docs/tools.md

 <Card
   title="Terratest"
   href="https://terratest.gruntwork.io">
-Terratest is a Go library that provides patterns and helper functions for testing infrastructure, with 1st-class support for Terraform, Packer, Docker, Kubernetes, AWS, GCP, and more
+Terratest is a Go library that provides patterns and helper functions for testing infrastructure, with 1st-class support for Terraform, Packer, Docker, Kubernetes, AWS, GCP, and more.
 </Card>
 <Card
 title="Repo Copier"